sqlc-dev/sqlc/docs/howto/ci-cd.md

 # Using sqlc in CI/CD

 If your project has more than a single developer, we suggest running `sqlc` as part of your CI/CD pipeline.
-The two subcommands you'll want to run are `diff` and `vet`.
+The three subcommands you'll want to run are `diff`, `vet` and `upload`

 `sqlc diff` ensures that your generated code is up to date.
 New developers to a project may forget to run `sqlc generate` after adding a query or updating a schema.
 They also might edit generated code. `sqlc diff` will catch both errors by comparing the expected output from `sqlc generate` to what's on disk.

 ```diff
 % sqlc diff